 DON’T MISS: 6 Easy Ways to Save on Your Wedding Cake

-How to Figure Out Your Wedding Cake Cost
+How to Figure Out Your Wedding Cake Pricing

-Pricing for a 3 tier wedding cake with buttercream frosting:
+Pricing for a 3 tier wedding cake with buttercream frosting for 125 guests:

 TOTAL WEDDING CAKE COST: $562.50

-Also Read: Our best wedding dance songs for 2021
+Also Read: The best wedding dance songs of the year.

 How Much Wedding Cake Will You Need?